r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

       At this stage we need to port our post-module to the rigth location inside metasploit directory structure, reload the database with the new module and load/run the module.

-      HINT: reloading our module to msfdb will reveal us if any syntax error was commited. loading/executing the module will also reveal us if any sintax errors was commited.
+      HINT: reloading our module to msfdb will reveal us if any syntax error as commited. loading/executing the module will also reveal us if any sintax errors as commited.

 #### Download linux_hostrecon V1.3 (latest review)
 `wget https://github.com/r00t-3xp10it/msf-auxiliarys/blob/master/linux/linux_hostrecon.rb`